practicingruby/practicing-ruby-paid/posts/v6/003-parsing-json.md

 * Tokenizer
 * Document Handler

-The parser will be written with a Racc grammar, and it will ask the tokenizer for input from the input stream.
+The parser will be written with a Racc grammar, and will ask the tokenizer for input from the input stream.
 Whenever the parser can identify a part of the JSON stream, it will send an event to the document handler.
 The document handler is responsible for collecting the JSON information and translating it to